The Petit Lenormand deck is available now. Limited stock

 An expense related to the start of a project or a child is cut short.

-On the financial side, it may be about ending a subscription for a child’s activity, canceling a purchase intended for a new project, or stopping an investment in the launch phase.
+On the financial side, it may involve ending a subscription for a child’s activity, canceling a purchase intended for a new project, or stopping an investment in the launch phase.
 Sometimes, one decides to forgo expenses for a start deemed weak, or to cut back on 'gadget' expenses related to the desire to try something new.
 Scythe here protects the budget by setting a clear limit around what was still experimental.

 Health and energy